Ewie1/CI_PP4_Wildlifers/README.md

 ### User Goals
+- Learn more about wild life
+- Use site features to help prevent wildlife distinction
+- Sign up for to be a memeber of site
+- Enroll in site programs
+- Contact the Organisation
+- Write and comment on blog posts

+### Site Owner Goals
+- Make people aware of wild life distinction
+- Offer programs that contribute to this
+- Offer a blog for conversation and interaction amongst targeted audiences
+- Get feedback form targeted audience

+## User Experience

+### Target Audience
+- Wildlifers Targets animal lovers
+- Enviroment activists
+- Everyday working people who wants to but do not know how to contribute to the enviroment
+- Everyday working people who wants to but do not know how to contribute to distinct animals
+-

+### User Reqirements and Expectaions

+- Accessible site
+- Navigations that are simple and easy to use
+- Site contact information
+- Social media links
+- Fully responsiveness

+### User Stories

+#### User
 1. As a site user I awnt to see a wild life scheme to site
 2. As a user I want to have easy navigation to the site features
 3. As a site user have access to a list of animals of which I can register and help